DenJens/Hangfire.Documentation/getting-started/aspnet-applications.rst

 Creating a database
 -------------------

-As you can see from the snippet above, we'll be using SQL Server as a job storage in this article.
-Before configuring Hangfire, you'll need to create a database for it or use an existing one.
+As you can see from the snippet above, we will be using SQL Server for job storage in this article.
+Before configuring Hangfire, you will need to create a database for it or use an existing one.
 Configuration strings below point to the ``HangfireTest`` database living in the ``SQLEXPRESS`` instance on a local machine.

 You can use SQL Server Management Studio or any other way to execute the following SQL command.
-If you are using other database name or instance, ensure you've changed connection strings when configuring Hangfire during the next steps.
+If you are using another database name or instance, ensure you have changed the  connection strings when configuring Hangfire during the next steps.

 .. code-block:: sql